hutli/empire-map/README.md

 sudo apt install gdal-bin libgdal-dev -y
 ```

-Next you can build the tiles.
-The following script assumes that `wget` is installed as it unfortunately have to download the raw image files from https://empirelarpmap.com.
-This is because they are too large for me to include in this GitHub repo with my free account.
+You can now build the tiles.
+The following script assumes that `wget` is installed as it, unfortunately, has to download the raw image files from https://empirelarpmap.com.
+They are too large for me to include in this GitHub repo with my free account.

 ```bash
 ./build-tiles.sh
 ```

-Lastly, remember to change the constant `TILE_SERVER_BASE_URL` in `main.js`!
+Lastly, change the constant `TILE_SERVER_BASE_URL` in `main.js`!